jaaycali/instachanger/README.md

 Inspired by Atomic Habits by James Clear I made this program that changes your Instagram password weekly to hopefully boost your productivity during the week!

-I made this to schedule on a Raspberry Pi and plan to make another program that will email me that new password on Friday afternoon for weekend use!
+I made this to schedule on a Raspberry Pi, so please excuses the long sleeps.

+I do plan to make another program that will email me that new password on Friday afternoon for weekend usage.

-If you want to use this make sure you do 2 things.
+*If you want to use this make sure you do 2 things.*

 1. replace the username variable with your Instagram username.